-Since stress is a part of life and we can’t avoid it 100% because life is not under our control.
+Stress is a part of life, and you can't avoid it 100% because life is not under our control.
 Then we need to learn how to manage our stress.
-We can do that by sleeping enough and eating well as I’ve mentioned.
+We can do that by sleeping enough and eating well as I've mentioned.
 There are more ways to decrease your stress though.

 Take time for yourself even if it's just 30 minutes.
 Take a bath, go for a walk, read a magazine, paint your nails, etc. The point is to take time off from your tasks and the business of life to care for yourself.
 Making time to relax will help you get rid of a lot of your stress.

 Don't kill your productivity by over-scheduling yourself and making your to-do list a mile long.
 A massive to-do list will only stress you out because you won't be able to get everything done in the limited hours that we have in a day.